jvail/spl.js/README.md

 - In node the performance is ~ 75% of the native SpatiaLite
 - In the browser perfomance is ~ 50% (including some overhead from the WebWorker communication)

+## License

+Copyright (C) 2021 Jan Vaillant

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.